benfugate/paramountdl-dockerized/README.md

 ---

-Docker container that calls bash scripts to download from Paramount+ using youtube-dl, retrying downloads when corruption occurs.
+Docker container that calls bash scripts to download from Paramount+ using youtube-dl, including Grandfather-Paradox's script that fixes the picture/audio lag/desync issues from Paramount+ youtube-dl downloads.

 English subtitles are also downloaded and muxed into an MKV with the video/audio.

+This container will download seasons concurrently, but episodes within the seasons will be sequential.

 Dependencies: docker